-Ask our government to fund “human-relevant” research: not cruel and misleading animal experiments
+Ask our government to fund "human-relevant" research.

 Australia is missing an opportunity to replace animal use in medical research